 Testing for doneness.
 The most exact way of testing a steak for doneness is to use an instant-read meat thermometer.
 Steak is rare at 125 degree Farenheit (52 C), medium at 140F (60C) and well done at 170F (77 C).
 But using a thermometer will puncture the crust and allow juices to flow out of the meat, so most grillmeisters prefer the touch method, using the so-called ‘rule of thumb’: raw meat feels like the muscle just below your thumb (sometime called the ‘mound of Venus’, particularly in palmistry) when your hand is open or slightly cupped.
 If you if touch you index finger with your thumb, this muscle will contract a bit, becoming a bit firmer—the same firmness as a rare piece of beef. when you press it gently with your index finger Touch your middle-finger for medium-rare, and so on.
 The following diagram illustrates this ‘rule’ well:

 And a final note on Tuscany’s most famous butcher…I always associate bistecca alla fiorentina with Dario Cecchini, who may be the first—and only—celebrity butcher in the world.
-And here is short guide to the way Dario prepares this dish.
+And here is short guide to the way Dario prepares Steak Florentine.
 Dario has his own website and blog.
 He has been featured on any number of ‘foodie’ TV shows, including Gourmet magazine’s Diary of a Foodie and Anthony Bourdain’s No Reservations.
 It’s well worth catching one of these episodes if you can: Dario is quite a character—the only butcher I know who regularly quotes Dante!